 2) Visit an Antique Fair

 Antique fairs and flea markets are good sources for unique finds.
 At some of the larger fairs, vendors from all over America come together to show off their wares.
 Consequently, your options increase exponentially and so will the chance of finding what you’re looking for.
-Generally, flea markets will be more affordable, but you might still find a bargain at an antique fair.
+Generally, flea markets are a great place to find affordable luxury, but you might still find a bargain at an antique fair.
 Persistence and patience are all you need to get the perfect piece.

 If you’re wondering how to find fairs that sell vintage furniture, get insider info from your local antique and second-hand stores, as well as vendors at local craft markets.
 Alternatively, you can take your search online and browse all the options for “flea market near me”.